basilicom/pimcore-path-formatter-bundle/README.md

 - add button to relation-fields to prefill the formatter class
 - implement helper methods for simple string modifications
 - allow output of nested properties like ``{productImage.fullPath}``
+- make image preview rendering configurable to avoid large image files in a dataObject overview